folivetti/symreg-course/Aula01.md

 ## Answer me!
 \justifying

-\tipbox{Not only this model will predict the expected attendance but it also shows the effect that each variable has in the outcome.}
+\tipbox{Not only this model will predict the expected attendance but it also shows the association between variables and the outcome.}

 ## How to choose a regression model?
 \justifying